abrege11/serpent-backend/README.md

 ### Leetcode
 Leetcode is the opposite.
 It's data is domain specific by nature—Leetcode would never track more than Leetcode problems.
 This data is lacking compared to Githubs, but they blow them out of the water with the visuals.
 A beautiful dashboard, I think some people Leetcode solely for the dashboard.

-### Code Tracker
+### Serpent
 Quantum computing engulfs classical computing by being able represent 0 and 1, along with a superposition of all states at once.
-<br><br>Code Tracker engulfs Leetcode and Github by using their API's to get all of their data, while also tracking an even broader form of data—__time-based data__.
+<br><br>Serpent engulfs Leetcode and Github by using their API's to get all of their data, while also tracking an even broader form of data—__time-based data__.
 Likewise, the visual pleasure of only having the data you care about from the other two, displayed on a beautiful dashboard.

 ## Functionality
 1. **Github and Leetcode stats for a user**